phoenixframework/phoenix/guides/routing.md

   # scope "/api", HelloWeb do
   #   pipe_through :api
   # end
+  # ...
 end
 ```

-Both the router and controller module names will be prefixed with the name you gave your application suffixed with `Web` instead of `HelloWeb`.
+Both the router and controller module names will be prefixed with the name you gave your application suffixed with `Web`.

 The first line of this module, `use HelloWeb, :router`, simply makes Phoenix router functions available in our particular router.